 A tablet is an incredibly useful device that can boost your productivity, keep you in touch with family and friends or entertain you with movies and games.
-Although tablets are not a complete replacement for a laptop (yet), they can do more with a little help.
+Although tablets are not a complete replacement for a laptop, they can do more with a little help.

-Wouldn’t it be nice to view video on a larger screen, like an external monitor or a flat-screen TV?
-Or even send video to a projector?
-Well, you can do all of these things by using the video port on your tablet.
-But to do so requires a little homework—chances are the video port on your tablet doesn’t match the video input on your monitor, TV or projector.
+Wouldn’t it be nice to connect your tablet to a large screen computer monitor?
+How about using a TV as a monitor?
+You can do all of these things by using the video port on your tablet.
+But to do so requires a little homework—chances are your tablet doesn’t have an HDMI or DisplayPort video port you can connect to your monitor, TV or projector.

 Take a Closer Look at Your Tablet’s Ports

-Newer tablets often have a USB-C (a.k.a.
-USB Type-C) port in place of a traditional video port.
-For example, this small, versatile port can be found on Samsung’s Galaxy Tab S3 and Google’s Pixel C. You’ll also find USB 2.0 micro-B ports on some newer tablets, like Lenovo’s Yoga Tab 3 and Amazon’s Fire HD 8.
+Newer tablets typically have a USB-C (also known as USB Type-C) port in place of a traditional video port.
+For example, this small, versatile port can be found on Samsung’s Galaxy Tab S7 and Google’s Pixel Slate.
+You’ll also find USB 2.0 micro-B ports on some older tablets, like Lenovo’s Yoga Tab 3 and Amazon’s Fire HD 8.
 Another popular device, Microsoft’s Surface Pro 4, features a mini DisplayPort.
-On older tablets, you might find an HDMI-enabled video port (micro-HDMI, mini-HDMI or full-size HDMI).
+Although it's unusual, some older tablets do have an HDMI port (micro-HDMI, mini-HDMI or full-size HDMI).

-Find the Video Input on Your Monitor, HDTV or Projector
+Find the Video Input on Your Monitor, TV or Projector

 Select a Cable or Adapter

-If the connections on your tablet don’t match your monitor, HDTV or projector, you have two basic options:
+If the connections on your tablet don’t match your monitor, TV or projector, you have two basic options:

 Buy an adapter cable.
 Choose a commercially available cable with the correct connectors on both ends.
 Here’s an example: You want to connect a tablet with a USB 2.0 micro-B connector (like Acer’s Iconia Tab 10) to an HDMI monitor.
 Choose a cable with a micro-B connector (male) on one end and an HDMI connector (male) on the other.
 USB 3.0 micro-B connectors are backwards compatible with USB 2.0 devices.